ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/002-multicontainer-app-deploy.md

 You can see these YAML config files in the `kubernetes_deploy` directory of the [demo application][multi-demo].

 Note: The yaml files in the github repository have the namespace name `davids-dummy-dev`, team name `davids-dummy-team` and application name `davids-dummy-app`.
-You will need to change these to the corresponding values for your situation.
+You will need to change these to the corresponding values for your situation, and also the full names of your docker images.

 In `rails-app-deployment.yaml` and `worker-deployment.yaml` you can see the configuration for two environment variables: